Georgia Woman Fights Off And Kills Rabid Bobcat With Her Bare Hands

 Unarmed, Phillips figured the only thing she could do was to try to choke the animal to death.
 Eventually, she got her hands on his throat and tightened her grip until the beast stopped moving.
 At some point during the commotion, her son had emerged with a gun, but Phillips told him not to shoot the animal because she was too close.
 Instead, the young man grabbed a knife and stabbed the animal until both were completely certain it was dead.

-When the dust had settled an ambulance arrived, but Phillips instead drove herself to the hospital.
-The good news: but for a broken finger and some pretty horrifying puncture wounds, she emerged mostly unscathed.
+When the dust had settled an ambulance was called, but Phillips instead drove herself to the hospital.
+The good news is that save for a broken finger and some pretty horrifying puncture wounds, she emerged mostly unscathed.

 A rabid bobcat recently attacked a Hart County grandmother in her yard, spurring a furious battle that ended with the cat’s strangulation death.